vmspike/pi-tools/set-wifi-creds/README.md

 `SRC_FILE` if any will be removed after successful configuration.

 The script can be added to `/etc/rc.local` to check `SRC_FILE` on every boot, or you may create separate systemd service for it.
+It can be useful to setup wifi creds before OS booting by creation of file in /boot partition (which is FAT32 on Raspberry Pi, so the file can be created on Windows hosts easily).

 From command line `SRC_FILE` can be set by:
 ```